EdDataScienceEES/tutorial-giadaleone99/README.md

 ### Click to access my [Maps Tutorial](https://eddatascienceees.github.io/tutorial-giadaleone99/maps_tutorial.html )

-This tutorial is aimed at people who have some experience in using R and would like to try spatial data visualisation by using R as a GIS like software using specific packages.
+This tutorial is aimed at people who have some experience in using R but are still at a beginner level and would like to try spatial data visualisation by using R as a GIS like software using specific packages.

 If you have any questions regarding the tutorial you can contact me at: giada.leone99@outlook.com